KFSPC8/ProjectEulerLibrary/README.md

 Description: An iterative solution to compute a fibonacci number.
 Takes in the index of the fibonacci sequence as argument and returns the fibonacci result of the argument with the same data type.

+- Template signature: T power (T base, int n)

+Description: Takes in 2 values as arguments, first being the base of the number, second being the power in integer.
+Returns the power result which is of the same type as the base number.

+- Template signature: T getSumDigits (T n)

+Description: Takes in a value as argument and returns the sum of all the digits of the value passed in.

 ## Credits
 - [Arne](https://github.com/KFSPC8), Main developer